charlespcwolff/CarRepairTracker/README.md

-** Run SQL script in CarRepairWebApi\CarRepairService\DAOs\Scripts to build the database ** Run npm install in VS Code console to install the required node modules ** Run CarRepairWebApi in VS and car-repair-vue npm run serve in VS Code console ** No default data added to the database yet, will have to register new customer and add incident to see anything.
-** To log in as Employee, there is a default Admin account added when you run the sql script, to login the username is "Admin" and the password is "pass".
+** Run SQL script in CarRepairWebApi\CarRepairService\DAOs\Scripts to build the database ** Run npm install in VS Code console to install the required node modules ** Run CarRepairWebApi in VS and car-repair-vue npm run serve in VS Code console ** To log in as Employee, there is a default Admin account added when you run the sql script, to login the username is "Admin" and the password is "pass".

 Personal work: